sudheerj/vuejs-interview-questions/README.md

      ```
      In the above global mixin, the mixin options spread across all components with the console running during the instance creation.
 These are useful during test, and debugging or third party libraries.
 At the same time, You need to use these global mixins sparsely and carefully, because it affects every single Vue instance created, including third party components.
 59.  ### How do you use mixins in CLI?
      Using Vue CLI, mixins can be specified anywhere in the project folder but preferably within `/src/mixins` for ease of access.
-Once these mixins are created in a `.js` file and exposed with the `export` keyword, they can be imported in any component with the `import` keyword and its file path.
+Once these mixins are created in a `.js` file and exposed with the `export` keyword, they can be imported in any component with the `import` keyword and their file paths.
 60.  ### What are the merging strategies in mixins?
      When a mixin and the component itself contain overlapping options, the options will be merged based on some strategies.
      1. The data objects undergo a recursive merge, with the component’s data taking priority over mixins in cases of overlapping or conflicts.